 Everybody needs money and everybody wants to multiply it, but it can not be achieved because of inflation and other factors.
 So we must search for some other solutions where our savings can be grown and it is only possible when that solution has a return above the present inflation rate.
 But the market is a complex structure with a combination of Insurance, Deposits, Stocks, Debenture, and many other market tools.
 Each money making tool has its own strategy to grow, advantages, and risks.
 Before handing over money to any market tool we all must have three objectives like Safety of the money invested, Returns over that investment, and future growth.

-So to start learning about the basics of Investing, I must recommend you all, a famous book “Rich Dad Poor Dad” by Robert Kiyosaki.
+So to start learning about the basics of Investing, I must recommend to you all, a famous book “Rich Dad Poor Dad” by Robert Kiyosaki.
 He tries to explain the basics in a very simple term, that we must invest our money in Asset class only and not in Liability.
 So we should start with the basic terms associated with investments first:

-So if your invested amount is making some cash coming into your pocket over a short or long term period than the investment is an asset.
-So Stocks which includes Mutual Funds as well, Real Estate, Intellectual Property, Gold are some example of an asset.
+If your invested amount is generating some return to your pocket over a short or long term period then the investment is an asset.
+Stocks which includes Mutual Funds such as Real Estate, Intellectual Property, Gold etc are some example of an asset.
 One point is worth mentioning here we have to invest some money to buy that asset which will generate wealth for you in future.
 Whereas Liability not only requires money to acquire but also drains out the money in maintenance thereafter.

 In one of my earlier blogs, I discussed the need and purpose of Insurance and told you the reason why you must not spend your money unnecessarily on them leaving the important one aside.
 Everyone must have just a handful of Insurances with them and not all of those available in the market.
 Here I must stress that your saving part must be used to build your investment basket.
 Robert Kiyosaki also gives a great concept of the mindset of various classes of people in which he beautifully explains how Rich People use their income to build assets whereas middle class and poor class people acquire liabilities thinking that they are buying an asset.